dotnet/xcsync/README.md

 The xcsync library and tool source and tests are contained in this repo.

+## Installation and Usage
+.NET xcsync is published to the [NuGet.org Gallery](https://www.nuget.org/packages/dotnet-xcsync) as a [.NET Tool](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools).
+To install the latest preview of .NET xcsync, use the `dotnet tool install` comamnd as shown:
+> dotnet tool install --global dotnet-xcsync --prerelease

+You can then run the tool from a project folder like so:
+> xcsync generate

+or
+> xcsync sync

+Run the `xcsync` command without any arguments to display the help.

 ## Using latest daily builds

 Follow instructions in [docs/using-latest-daily.md](docs/using-latest-daily.md) to get started using xcsync with the latest daily build.